 Technology’s role in society continues to expand in application and influence.
 The data generated through this digital frontier is growing exponentially, creating new challenges as well as exciting opportunities.
 Business analytics is the scientific process of transforming data into insight for making better decisions.
 It is used for data-driven decision making.
 What makes decision making difficult and challenging?
 Uncertainty is probably the number one challenge.
-(Camm & Cochran, et al., 2019).
+(Camm & Cochran, et al., 2021).
 The effective exploitation of analytical techniques and technologies will be an invaluable skill set for the company looking for opportunities to stay competitive while maintaining lean and efficient organizations.
 Business analytics tools can aid decision making by creating insights from data, by improving our ability to more accurately forecast for planning, by helping us quantify risk, and by yielding better alternatives through analysis and optimization.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Homework Assignments (7)

-The student will complete problem sets in order to practice chapter concepts and demonstrate understanding.
+Using MindTap, the student will complete problem sets in order to practice chapter concepts and demonstrate understanding.